garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 # F2L

 Next we must solve the first 2 layers of a cube.
 In the beginners method, this is done in 2 parts; first solving the first layer corners, then the second layer edges.
 In the advanced CFOP method, these are done at the same time.
 A finished F2L can be seen below.
+NOTE: this cube is the same cube from the cross phase, but flipped over.

 ![F2L](https://user-images.githubusercontent.com/65193347/107474386-4125b000-6b40-11eb-89cf-c8b12b30ac78.png)